Julia Paternain

-Julia Paternain (born 29 September 1999) is a long-distance runner who represents Uruguay.
+Julia Paternain (born 29 September 1999) is a long-distance runner who represents Uruguay internationally.
 She was a bronze medalist in the marathon at the 2025 World Athletics Championships and holds the Uruguayan national record in the distance.

 Early life

-Paternain was born in Mexico to Uruguayan academics Gabriel Paternain and Graciela Muniz.
-At two years old she moved to England and then to the United States.
+Paternain was born in Mexico to Uruguayan mathematicians Gabriel Paternain and Graciela Muniz.
+At two years old she moved to England.
 She competed as a member of Cambridge & Coleridge Athletic Club in England.
 She won the English Schools title over 3,000 metres in Gateshead in 2017, taking nine seconds off her personal best to win in 9:30.74, and retained the title again in 2018.
 She represented Great Britain at the 2019 European Athletics U23 Championships, placing sixth in the 10,000 metres race.

 NCAA

 Paternain moved to the United States in 2018 to attend Penn State University for two years before transferring to University of Arkansas for three years.

-Julia Paternain earned 2019 NCAA Division I Mid-Atlantic Region Cross Country honors after placing 9th.
-Paternain earned 2023 All-SEC Outdoor Track and Field honors after placing 2nd in the 10,000 meters.
+She earned 2019 NCAA Division I Mid-Atlantic Region Cross Country honors after placing ninth.
+Paternain earned 2023 All-SEC Outdoor Track and Field honors after placing second in the 10,000 meters.